Almond Rhubarb Cake

 - ¼ cup plain Greek yogurt or sour cream

-- Place 1 cup butter and ¾ cup sugar in a large bowl along with the vanilla paste.
-Using an electric mixer on high speed, or a standing mixer, beat until light and fluffy, about 4 minutes.
+- Place 1 cup butter and ¾ cup sugar in a large bowl along with the vanilla paste or vanilla extract.
+Using an electric mixer on high speed, or a stand mixer with paddle attachment, beat until light and fluffy, about 4 minutes.

-- Reduce speed to low and gradually add dry ingredients, then the yogurt.
+- Reduce speed to medium speed or low and gradually add dry ingredients/ flour mixture, then the yogurt.
 Beat, just until combined, scraping down the sides of bowl once or twice (batter will be thick ).